devlom/grav-plugin-webpush/README.md

 ![Web Push Notifications](readme.png)

-The **Web Push Notifications** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
+The **Web Push Notifications** Plugin is for [Grav CMS](http://github.com/getgrav/grav) based on [OneSignal](http://onesignal.com) service.
 Web push notifications are messages that come from a website.
 You get them on your desktop or device even when the website is not open in your browser.
 It is a new marketing channel to re engage your site visitors without knowing their email or other contact details.
 All major browsers support Web Push.
 Android devices may also receive Web Push notifications, in addition to notifications from apps.

-## Some
+## Some of OneSignal features
 * 15 Minute Setup
 * Real Time Tracking
 * Incredibly Scalable